ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     description that represents the base location description BL.
 >

-In Section 8.7.1 Operation Expressions of, add the following rows to Table 8.9 "DWARF Operation Encodings":
+In Section 8.7.1 "DWARF Expressions", add the following rows to Table 8.9 "DWARF Operation Encodings":

 > Table 8.9: DWARF Operation Encodings